-The Company is exposed to equity securities price risk because of investments held by the Company which are classified on the statement of financial position either as available-for-sale financial assets or as financial assets at fair value through profit or loss.
+The Company is exposed to equity securities price risk because of investments held by the Company which are classified on the statement of financial position either as financial assets at fair value through other comprehensive income or as financial assets at fair value through profit or loss.
 The Company's exposure to equity securities price risk is limited to the MTN Group Limited share price.